2020-fall-cs454-team9/chatbot-CGMH/README.md

-_Note: this repository was created solely for the purpose of submitting the project.
-The commits made to this repository does not accurately represent the individual contributions made by each member._
+_Note: this repository was created solely for the purpose of organizing and submitting our finalized project.
+The commits made to this repository do not accurately represent the individual contributions from each member._

 # Search Based Test Input Generation for Chatbot Testing